Board of Directors

 In March 2018, he was appointed Chair of the AIR I.T.
 Management Group.
 After being elected as Deputy National President in November 2018, he was appointed Acting National President.
 In November 2019, he was elected National President.

 Margaret began her career in the healthcare sector working for 25 years as a nurse and a matron in country WA.
 She then spent 20 years as CEO of an independent community organisation in the disability field for which she received her OAM in 2011 for her services in that sector.
 Joining the Perth Branch on retirement in 2011, Margaret was appointed Branch President in 2013 and served as WA Director to the Board from 2014-2016.
 Along with being Deputy President, she is currently Perth Branch Secretary, WA Division Secretary and AIR Representative to the Consumer Health Forum.
 Margaret is a member of the Council of Elders and a member of the WA Older Persons Health Network Expert Advisory Group

 Margaret rejoined the Board in March 2020.

-John left school at age 15 and went into the communications/electronics industry, where he worked in various areas including computing, security and leisure.
+After leaving school John went into the communications/electronics industry, where he worked in various areas including computing, security and leisure.
 In 1984, John embarked on his second career in the hospitality industry spending the last 20 years of his full-time working life as a successful Secretary/ Manager in the NSW Club Industry.
-After he retired in 2006 he continued to train people in the hospitality industry on a part-time basis, until June 2020.
+After he retired in 2006, he continued to train people in the hospitality industry on a part-time basis, until June 2020.

 John was an active member of the service club Apex for over 18 years.
 He currently serves as the secretary of the Evans Head Progress Association.